oboyle-matthew/cellsociety/PLAN.md

 ## User Interface

-##Design Consideration
+## Design Consideration

 We first considered the degree of freedom that we want to give to users.
 More precisely, we were thinking about what aspects of the cell society game should be determined by user input.
-There were several aspects: grid dimension, number of cells, cell dimension, percentage of each initial state,
+There were several aspects: grid dimension, number of cells, cell dimension, percentage of each initial state.
+We also thought about whether we should pre-determine the shape and size of the cells, can they be irregular in shape, of variant sizes?